In this article we show an example of how you can use the Event hub to collect data and create charts that highlight various statistics and trends.

 Here we are interested in the results of our learners and the spread of marks.
 In order to visualise this we want to create a histogram that charts the frequency of marks in selected ranges (or ‘buckets’).

-Note that this method will only work if your mark scheme is based on numbers.
-If you use a different scheme then you will need to convert your marks into numbers first.
+Note: This example assumes your mark is based on numbers.
+If your marking method uses "Incomplete/Complete" or similar you would need to convert your marks into numbers first.

 Select the column containing your marks.